 with a request to be published for fresh seeds of your desired plants.
 Subject I Want

 If you have any of the following (or others) please email the editors for the May Journal

 saying “I have seeds of ...
-If interested, please contact me and send a SAE and seed packets.”
+If interested, please contact me.”
 Subject I’ve Got

 Examples of recalcitrant seeds:

 Adonis vernalis, Anemone nemorosa, Anemone quinquefolia, Anemonopsis, Anthurium, Asarum